dlang-community/awesome-d/README.md

 * [A Short Metamorphosis](https://kapendev.itch.io/a-short-metamorphosis) - A cute visual novel about looking at an egg.
 * [Would you still save the world with me if I were a worm?](https://0xeab.itch.io/would-you-still-save-the-world-with-me-if-i-were-a-worm) - Help your wormy partner find the exit of each of the 20 puzzles to eventually save the world that has fallen into a wormhole.
 * [K, Merge With Me](https://kapendev.itch.io/k-merge-with-me) - Hide-and-run game with pretty pixel art.
+* [Game of life](https://codeberg.org/GuineaPigUuhh/game-of-life-d) - Recreation of Conway's Game of Life in D.

 ## Internationalization